ucdavis-bioinformatics-training/2020-mRNA_Seq_Workshop/prerequisites/intro2R/data_in_R_prepare.md

----
-title: "Prepare Data_in_R"
-author: "Bioinformatics Core"
-output:
-    html_document:
-      keep_md: TRUE
----

-### Create a new RStudio project
+# Create a new RStudio project

-Open RStudio and create a new project, for more info see <https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects>
+Open RStudio and create a new project, for more info see (Using-Projects)[https://support.rstudio.com/hc/en-us/articles/200526207-Using-Projects]

 * File > New Project > New Directory > New Project (name the new directory, Ex.
-Data_in_R) and check "use packrat with this project" if present.
+Adv_Mapping_Comparison) and check "use packrat with this project", or "use renv with this project" if your using the devel version.

+Learn more about (renv)[https://rstudio.github.io/renv/articles/renv.html]

-Learn more about packrat see <https://rstudio.github.io/packrat/>
+Learn more about (packrat)[https://rstudio.github.io/packrat/]

+## Install Needed Packages

-Set some options and make sure the packages 'knitr', 'tidyverse', 'reshape2', and 'gr are installed (if not install it), and then load
+Set some options and make sure the packages 'knitr', 'tidyverse', 'reshape2', and 'gridExtra' are installed (if not install it), and then load

-In the R console run the following commands
+In the R console run the following commands:

 ```r
 if (!any(rownames(installed.packages()) == "knitr")){